Phase Transition of Parabolic Ginzburg--Landau Equation with Potentials of High-Dimensional Wells: Introduction

-To the best of our knowledge, there are mainly two approaches to rigorously justify the convergences of the vectorial Allen--Cahn equations, both assuming the limiting interface propagation problem has a (local in time) classical solution.
+To the best of our knowledge, there are mainly two approaches to rigorously justify the convergences of the vectorial Allen--Cahn equations, both assuming that the limiting interface propagation problem has a (local in time) classical solution.
 Compared with the aforementioned methods which lead to global in time (weak) convergences, they have quite different natures.
-One of these methods is the asymptotical expansion technics developed by De Mottoni--Schatzman \cite{MR1672406} and Alikakos--Bates--Chen \cite{MR1308851}, which has been used recently in \cite{fei2021matrix,MR4059996} for matrix-valued cases of \eqref{GL introduction}.
-In particular, Fei--Lin--Wang--Zhang \cite{fei2021matrix} studied the case when $\mm_\pm=O^\pm(n)$, the $n$-dimensional orthogonal group, and they derived the {\it minimal pair boundary condition} in a constructive way.
+One of these methods is the asymptotical expansion technics developed by De Mottoni--Schatzman \cite{MR1672406} and later by Alikakos--Bates--Chen \cite{MR1308851}, which has been used recently in \cite{Fei2023aa,MR4059996} for matrix-valued cases of \eqref{GL introduction}.
+In particular, Fei--Lin--Wang--Zhang \cite{Fei2023aa} studied the case when $\mm_\pm=O^\pm(n)$, the $n$-dimensional orthogonal group.
 By inner-outer expansions together with a gluing procedure, such an approach reduces the convergence problem to a linear stability problem given that the limiting system (not merely the limiting interface motion) is strongly well-posed.
-We refer Lin--Wang \cite{MR4002307} for a general theory for the strong well-posedness of the limiting system.
-The major challenge of this approach is the analysis of the spectrum of the linearized operator at the so called `optimal profile'.
-Indeed, the spectrum estimate in \cite{fei2021matrix} makes delicate use of decompositions involving the geometry of $O(n)$ and is much trickier than the scalar case obtained previously in \cite{MR1672406,MR1284813}.
+The major challenge of this approach is the analysis of the spectrum of the linearized operator at the {\it minimal orbits} (also called optimal profile) or their variants.
+Indeed, one of the novelties of \cite{Fei2023aa} is to devise the so called {\it quasi-minimal orbits}, overcoming the lack of {\it minimal orbits} in the bulk regions, and to derive the spectrum stability of the linearized operator at such orbits making use of the minimal pair condition.
+Finally we refer Lin--Wang \cite{MR4002307} for a general theory for the strong well-posedness of the limiting system.